White phosphorus munition: Use by US forces in Iraq

-The US Embassy in Rome denied that US troops had used white phosphorus as a weapon.
-On 15 November 2005, the US ambassador to the UK, Robert H. Tuttle, wrote to The Independent also denying that the United States used white phosphorus as a weapon in Fallujah, but later that same day US Department of Defense spokesman Lieutenant Colonel Barry Venable confirmed to the BBC that US forces had used white phosphorus as an incendiary weapon there, in order to drive combatants out of dug-in positions.
+On 15 November 2005, following denials to the press from the US ambassadors in London and Rome, the US Department of Defense confirmed that US forces had used white phosphorus as an incendiary weapon in Fallujah, in order to drive combatants out of dug-in positions.
 On 22 November 2005, the Iraqi government stated it would investigate the use of white phosphorus in the battle of Fallujah.
-On 30 November 2005, a BBC article included an image of WP being fired from helicopters in the air above Fallujah and quoted General Peter Pace that white phosphorus munitions were a "legitimate tool of the military" used to illuminate targets and create smokescreens, saying "It is not a chemical weapon.
+On 30 November 2005, the BBC quoted US General Peter Pace saying "It [WP munitions] is not a chemical weapon.
 It is an incendiary.
-And it is well within the law of war to use those weapons as they're being used, for marking and for screening".
-The article wrote that "If it comes into contact with human skin, white phosphorus can ignite and burn down to the bone if it is not exhausted or extinguished."
-Professor Paul Rodgers from the University of Bradford department of Peace and conflict studies said that white phosphorus would probably fall into the category of chemical weapons if it was used directly against people.
-George Monbiot stated that he believed the firing of white phosphorus by US forces directly at the combatants in Fallujah "in order to exert the toxic effects of those munitions upon those combatants to flush them out so they could then be killed" was in contravention of the Chemical Weapons Convention and, therefore, a war crime.
+And it is well within the law of war to use those weapons as they're being used, for marking and for screening."
+Professor Paul Rodgers from the University of Bradford department of peace and conflict studies said that white phosphorus would probably fall into the category of chemical weapons if it was used directly against people.

 Use by Israeli forces in Lebanon

+2006 Lebanon War

-During the 2006 Lebanon War, Israel said that it had used phosphorus shells "against military targets in open ground" in south Lebanon.
+During the 2006 Lebanon War, Israel said that it had used phosphorus shells "against military targets in open ground" in Southern Lebanon.
 Israel said that its use of these munitions was permitted under international conventions.

 However, President of Lebanon Émile Lahoud said that phosphorus shells were used against civilians.
 The first Lebanese official complaint about the use of phosphorus came from Information Minister Ghazi Aridi.

+2023 Israel–Lebanon border clashes and 2024 invasion

+Amnesty International and Human Rights Watch accused Israel of using white phosphorous artillery shells indiscriminately in its attack in Dhayra, Lebanon on October 16, that injured at least nine civilians, and that it was unlawful.
+Amnesty is investigating this and other potential violations of international humanitarian law by all parties in the region.
+The claim was confirmed by The Washington Post, which identified two white phosphorus shell casings made in the United States.

+By 6 March, the National Council for Scientific Research in Lebanon said 117 white phosphorous bombs had been dropped on southern Lebanon.
+Israel says that they have been using the substance to create a smokescreen on the battlefield; however, it has been alleged that its use was an attempt by Israel to make the land uninhabitable in the future.

+According to a confidential report prepared by the government of one of United Nations Interim Force in Lebanon's contributing countries that was reviewed by the Financial Times, on 13 October multiple white phosphorus munitions were fired within 100 metres of a UNIFIL base, injuring 15 peacekeepers, after an incident where Israeli Merkava tanks had broken into the base and stayed for 45 minutes.